tk3369/Discorder.jl/docs/src/ideas.md

 In addition, it opens up the opportunity if someone wants to run the gateway process only, and implement bot components using a different language/runtime.

+A demonstration of this idea can be found in the `example` folder.

 ## Declarative bot development

 Perhaps a bot can be defined as a bunch of functions in a module?